-Fine Arts in Western Culture (3, Spring) A study of the development of art, sculpture and architecture from early Greek times to the present.
-Attention is given to individual and period styles and their interrelation.
-Photographic reproductions of significant works of art are studied in detail.
+Fine Arts in Western Culture (3, Spring) A study of the development of painting, sculpture and architecture from Hellenic Greece to the present.
+Attention given to representative individual works and period styles and their relation to artistic, intellectual, political, religious factors.
+Emphasis on the role of art in the imagination and the Christian life.